vishal-14069/Sequence2Sequence-Machine-Translation/README.md

 ```

 ## Model Architecture
-The model consists of an encoder and a decoder.
-The encoder is a 2-layer GRU network with an attention mechanism.
-The decoder is also a 2-layer GRU network with an attention mechanism.
-The input to the decoder at each timestep is a concatenation of the embedded input token and the context vector.
+The model consists of an 2 layer GRU encoder and a 2 layer GRU decoder.The input to the decoder at each timestep is a concatenation of the embedded input token and the context vector.

 ## Results
 The model was trained on a parallel corpus of English and French sentences for 15 epochs.
 The final validation loss was 4.01.
 The model was able to translate English sentences to French with a BLEU score of 7.26.